About Mount St. Louis Moonstone

 In May of 1964, Josl brought in the Young Brothers, a Bulldozing company from Collingwood, to built the trails and clear away rocks and additional trees.
 In the late fall, two T-Bars were installed side by side each 1,600 feet long.
 Josl didn’t want to open with one lift just in case it broke down and then he would be out of business before he even started.

 On December 16, 1964 Mount St. Louis opened for business.
 Four days later, it turned mild and the snow was gone.
 During Christmas and New Year’s, Josl had high school students cart snow from the bush in apple baskets to cover one trail.
 Three youngsters on skis tramped down the chunks of snow.
 On January 2, three inches of fresh snow fell and Mount St. Louis was one of the few Ontario ski resorts in operation and the skiers flocked to the area.
-The snow continue fall in the Medonte area only.
+The snow continued to fall in the Medonte area only.
 No one in the surrounding area believed it.
 Mount St. Louis was opened to the middle of April being blessed with natural snow.
 After realizing that being in the Snow Belt did not always mean you had snow, the first snowmaking system was installed in 1966, with one line, one compressor and one pump covering one trail the Yodler.

 Additional snowmaking equipment was added in 1967 and the Snowbowl area was cleared.Another run was added in 1968 bringing the total runs to eight.
 The snowmaking system was doubled and the eastern wing of Mount St. Louis base Lodge was added on.
 The 1968 season was Mount St. Louis’ best in five years.
 Snow squalls closed Highway 400 a number of times, which translated to an abundance of snow at the Resort.
 Therefore, people flocked to the ski hill at every opportunity.